dio-av/twitch_community/README.md

 # Project Structure

-The Project uses some design patterns like the repository pattern for the postgreSQL database integration.
-The applications uses OAuth authentication, test containers for integration testing and a makefile for building.
+The Project is built following SOLID principles; it uses some design patterns like the repository pattern for the postgreSQL database integration.
+The application has OAuth2 authentication, test containers for integration tests and a makefile for building it.

 ## MakeFile